 The following is a general summary of the material Cayman Islands, People's Republic of China and United States federal income tax consequences relevant to an investment in our ADSs and Class A ordinary shares.
-To the extent that the discussion below relates to matters of Cayman Islands tax law, it is the opinion of Conyers Dill & Pearman, our Cayman Islands consel.
-To the extent that the discussion below relates to matters of PRC tax law, it is the opinion of King & Wood Mallesons, our PRC counsel.
-To the extent that the discussion below relates to matters of PRC tax law, it is the opinion of King & Wood Mallesons, our PRC counsel.
-To the extent that the discussion below relates to matters of IRC tax law, it is the opinion of Simpson Thacher & Bartlett LLP, our United States counsel.
+To the extent that the discussion below relates to matters of PRC tax law, it is the opinion of Conyers Dill & Pearman, our Cayman Islands tax law, it is the opinion of States federal income tax law, it is the opinion of Simpson Thacher & Bartlett LLP, our United States counsel.
 The discussion is not intended to be, nor should it be construed as, legal or tax advice to any particular prospective purchaser.
 The discussion is based on laws and relevant interpretations thereof in effect as of the date of this prospectus, all of which are subject to change or different interpretations, possibly with retroactive effect.
-The discussion be not address U.S. state or local tax laws, or tax laws of jurisdictions other than the Cayman Islands, the People's Republic of China and the United States.
+The discussion does not address U.S. state or local tax laws, or tax laws of jurisdictions other than the Cayman Islands, the People's Republic of China and the United States.
 You should consult your own tax advisors with respect to the consequences of acquisition, ownership and disposition of our ADSs and Class A ordinary shares.